Immutable Log Storage as a Service on Private and Public Blockchains: Design of LCaaS

-While common key components of blockchains are necessary to implement a blockchain, our prototype requires additional components.
-We have expanded the basic genesis block concept and introduced absolute genesis block, relative genesis block, terminal block, super block, and super blockchains.
+While common key components of blockchains are necessary to implement a blockchain, LCaaS requires additional components.
+We have introduced absolute genesis block, relative genesis block, terminal block, circled blockchains, super block, and super blockchains.
 These advancements allow the LCaaS to provide the hierarchical structure that improves the scalability of blockchains.

-\textit{Absolute Genesis Block (AGB):} Absolute genesis block is placed as the first block of the first circled blockchain.
+\textit{Absolute Genesis Block (AGB):} Similar to the Markle root in a Markle tree~\cite{tasca2017taxonomy}, the absolute genesis block is placed as the first block of the first circled blockchain.
 An AGB is the first block that is created in the LCaaS and has the same characteristics as GB, with \code{index} and \code{previous\_hash} set to zero and the \code{data} element set to null.

 \textit{Relative Genesis Block (RGB):} Relative genesis block is placed at the beginning of every subsequent circled blockchain after the first circled blockchain.
 The \code{previous\_hash} of an RGB is set to the \code{current\_hash} of the terminal block of the previous circled blockchain.